How Under-Curing Produces Weak Adhesive Bonds

 Under-cured joints fail in characteristic ways:

-Premature cohesive failure — the under-cured adhesive has lower tensile and shear strength than specified, and joints that should withstand service loads fail in the adhesive bulk at stresses well below the design allowable.
+Premature cohesive failure — lower tensile and shear strength than specified means joints that should withstand service loads fail in the adhesive bulk at stresses well below the design allowable.

-Accelerated environmental degradation — unreacted polar groups in the under-cured adhesive absorb more moisture and provide more reactive sites for chemical attack than fully cured adhesive.
-Under-cured joints degrade faster in humid and chemically active environments.
+Accelerated environmental degradation — unreacted polar groups absorb more moisture and provide more reactive sites for chemical attack, so under-cured joints degrade faster in humid and chemically active environments.

-Post-cure and thermal dimensional change — under-cured adhesive continues to crosslink at ambient and service temperatures after assembly, producing cure shrinkage that changes bondline dimensions and introduces residual stress.
-In precision assemblies, post-cure dimensional change shifts component positions out of tolerance.
+Post-cure and thermal dimensional change — under-cured adhesive continues to crosslink at ambient and service temperatures after assembly, producing cure shrinkage that shifts bondline dimensions and can move precision components out of tolerance.

-Adhesive creep — under-cured adhesive has lower crosslink density and correspondingly greater chain mobility, producing higher creep rates under sustained loads compared to fully cured adhesive.
+Adhesive creep — lower crosslink density means greater chain mobility and higher creep rates under sustained load.
 Long-term dimensional stability requires full cure before service loading.

 Incure’s Cure Process Recommendations

 Incure provides cure profiles based on formulation chemistry, specifying minimum temperatures, recommended temperatures for optimum properties, and time-at-temperature requirements.
-Application support includes guidance for thermally massive assemblies, moisture-sensitive processing conditions, and dual-temperature ramp-and-hold cure cycles.
+Application support includes guidance for thermally massive assemblies, moisture-sensitive processing conditions, and dual-temperature ramp-and-hold cure cycles — profiles that avoid under-cure without drifting into the over-curing range at the opposite end of the same process window.

 Contact Our Team to discuss cure process requirements for your Incure adhesive product and assembly configuration.